Perkedel/After-Church/Documents/Misc/Homestuck cure a ptsd person.md

 Grevor: Ow man.. this is..... (breath in with nose).....
 Hoooookey.
 Wow, we're stuck.

 Bravo: And mind you, he got to be vaccinated.
-Well already 3 & 1 booster, but now.. he realize if.. look at this.
+Well already 2 & 1 booster, but now.. he realize if.. look at this (look at the portable anesthesia machine).

 Info: A simple portable anesthesia kit.
+Previous vaccination, Geri had to be anesthesized.
+Yeah, that much of the fear.
+Again, he now know the day, and how would go for him.

 Bravo: Well this looks already obvious.
 Can't design that better.

 Grevor: Well, that takes time.

-Bravo: He left one last booster.
+Bravo: He left one last booster, left him while everyone's done.
 There's new update to COVID right now.

 Grevor: huh..
 Wow.
 What is it?
 Okay, I shall try one thing.
 Hey mister, hey miss.
 What does he like?